 discover the heights

-Often referred to as America’s college town, the Boston area is a center for education, finance, technology, healthcare, the arts, culture and history.
+Often referred to as America’s college town, Boston is a center for education, finance, technology, health care, the arts, culture and history.
 Boston College’s campus is located 6 miles from downtown Boston.
 You can take advantage of internship opportunities, as well as participate in the cultural and entertainment options at museums, theaters, historic landmarks, professional sports arenas, and restaurants.
 Students can ride the MBTA trolley, the “T,” which is located near the Lower Section of the Main Campus.

 Useful Facts about the “T”